-Penmon Point has been performed in Birmingham, Huddersfield, Leicester, Linz, Montréal and Scarborough…
+Penmon Point has been performed in Birmingham, Brussels, Edinburgh, Huddersfield, Leicester, Linz, Montréal, Scarborough and Sheffield…

 To Maurice Lock

 “A cold, clear Advent day.
 In the distance, snow-capped mountains appear still and at peace, yet close by the sea relentlessly pounds the Point on three sides.
 The steep pebble beach is dragged and drawn by waves that crackle and seethe with the mass of moving stone, while frozen pools on the shore splinter and craze in joyful counterpoint.
 Half a mile distant an island rises up, almost touchable — Seiriol’s Island, home of the hermit, now lifeless yet still echoing with ancient worship.
 Even the lighthouse, beacon of guidance, tolls in ceaseless praise, as if to continue the songs of men who now sing before God.”
 (Penmon Point, Isle of Anglesey, North Wales, December 2001)

 Penmon Point is a place of extraordinary sights and sounds.
 This piece draws together its three main sonic elements.

 Musica Mundana: The ceramic, roaring scintillation of the waves lifting and perturbing the steep banks of huge pebbles at Penmon is one of its most characteristic sounds.
 Together with this, the splintering of ice, the cries of birds and the acoustic ambience of the location provide Penmon Point’s natural voice.

 Musica Humana: Seiriol’s monastic settlements, founded in the 6th century, are long deserted, but the nearby Priory Church continues his tradition.
 A 7th century plainchant hymn Conditor Alme Siderum (Creator of the Starry Skies), in various guises and transformations, is the human voice of Penmon Point.